 Tara Laskowski’s debut suspense novel One Night Gone won the Agatha Award, Macavity Award, and the Anthony Award.
 She also wrote two short story collections, Modern Manners for Your Inner Demons and Bystanders.
 She has won the Agatha Award and Thriller Award for her short fiction and was the longtime editor of the online flash fiction journal SmokeLong Quarterly.
 A graduate of Susquehanna University and George Mason University, Tara grew up in Pennsylvania and lives in Virginia.

-Now booking guests for spring & summer!
+Now booking guests for summer & fall!

 Interested in participating, or want to suggest a writer mother monster?